memgraph/docs/docs/reference-guide/streams/overview.md

 transformations are executed and committed to the database before committing the message offset to the Kafka cluster.
 However, even though we cannot guarantee **exactly once** semantics, we tried to minimize the possibility of processing messages multiple times.
-This means committing the message offsets to Kafka cluster happens right after the transaction is committed to the database.
+This means committing the message offsets to the Kafka cluster happens right after the transaction is committed to the database.

 ## Stop a stream